Python API¶

 Import types

-The data from which a table can be created can be of two main types:
+The data a table can be created from can be of two main types:

 An iterable of individual rows, like a list of lists, or list of dictionaries